mnival/docker-spip/README.md

 # Docker SPIP

+This project is a fork of IPEOS official Docker Spip [images set](https://hub.docker.com/r/ipeos/spip/).

+This image was originally created by [IPEOS](http://www.ipeos.com) for a purpose of web development training courses.

 Dockerfile to provide a ready to use SPIP in production.

 This docker use [SPIP-cli](https://contrib.spip.net/SPIP-Cli) project to manage an auto install for SPIP.
 It can be use to manage the SPIP with command line.